 Throughout the excursion, the main lithofacies, stratigraphic surfaces, and contact relationships will be examined, discussing their significance in terms of basin dynamics, tectonic controls, and eustatic variations.
 Biostratigraphic analysis based on conodonts and graptolites will provide a high-resolution chronological framework, enabling calibration of regional events and recognition of changes in faunal diversity and distribution throughout the Ordovician and Silurian.

+In addition, the paleoenvironmental and paleoecological implications of fossil assemblages will be assessed, including variations in water depth, oxygenation conditions, and trophic structure.
 This proposal offers participants the opportunity to discuss evolutionary models and regional correlations in situ, providing conceptual tools applicable to the study of comparable Paleozoic successions.